-68. The buffer should differentiate between currencies, and should reflect legal entity specificities where appropriate, especially with regard to intra-group exposures.
+- 73. The buffer should differentiate between currencies, and should reflect legal entity specificities where appropriate, especially with regard to intra-group exposures.
 Determining the adequate location and size of buffers for legal entities, jurisdictions, and regions should be responsive to individual needs and situations.
-In general, several drivers of the decision process can be identified, such as operational risk considerations, the degree of centralisation of liquidity management, jurisdictional specificities in terms of winding up directives, deposit guarantee schemes and local regulatory requirements, different treatment of branches and subsidiaries, and differences in local business models, time zones and access to capital markets.
-A final decision should be made and applied through the dialogue between the group and its home and host supervisors.

-- 69. There is no single model for the organisation of liquidity management.
-Banks range from fully centralised liquidity management to fully decentralised independent local management of liquidity.
-Centralised management of the buffers may be acceptable once it has been established that there are no impediments to the transfer of liquidity within the group and the relevant regulators are satisfied that the ability to move funds between entities would be resilient in a stress situation9. - 70.
-As a general principle, when an entity responsible for liquidity management has a material holding of a currency, it by implication has a material level of liquidity risk in this currency and should hold a buffer for it.
+In general, several drivers of the decision process can be identified, such as operational considerations, the degree of centralisation of liquidity management, jurisdictional specificities in terms of winding up deposit guarantee directives, schemes and local regulatory requirements, different treatment of branches and subsidiaries, and differences in local business models, time zones and access to capital markets.
+A final decision should be made and applied through the dialogue between the group and its home and host supervisors. - 74.
+There is no single model for the organisation of liquidity management: they range from fully centralised management to the fully decentralised independent local management of liquidity.
+Centralised management of the buffers may be acceptable once it has been established that there are no impediments to the transfer of liquidity within the group and the relevant regulators are satisfied that the ability to move funds between entities would be resilient in a stress situation . - 75.As a general principle, when an entity responsible for liquidity management has a material holding of a currency, it, by implication, has a material level of liquidity risk in this currency and should hold a buffer for it.
 The holding of several buffers may impose additional costs on banks, but it addresses the risk of potential disruptions in the foreign exchange market that may impair the ability to convert across currencies.

-9 See CEBS Technical Advice to European Commission on Liquidity Risk Management, September 2008, paragraphs 94-96, for a discussion on the complexities that may arise in a banking group using centralised liquidity management.
+&lt;sup>10 See CEBS' Technical Advice to the European Commission on Liquidity Risk Management, September 2008, paragraphs 94-96, for a discussion on the complexities that may arise in a banking group using centralised liquidity management.

-Annex - Cash flows and Counterbalancing Capacity
+Annex 1 - Cash flows and Counterbalancing Capacity